aws-samples/aws-panorama-samples/tools/sideloading/README.md

     * `sideloading_agent.py` under code package src directory.
     * `sideloading_server.cert.pem`, `sideloading_server.key.pem`, `sideloading_client.cert.pem` under code package src directory.
     * `sideloading_client.cert.pem`, `sideloading_client.key.pem`, `sideloading_server.cert.pem` under current directory.

-    **Important:** Generated PEM files are used for authentication between Sideloading agent and Sideloading CLI.
-Please keep the them secure, and don't share them widely.

-    **Important:** In the example above, expiry of certificate files is set 30 days ("--expiry 30").
-This parameter is configurable, but please use minimum necessary length of expiry, and avoid using unncessary long expiry.

 1. Create two Python scripts, 1) Parent process which runs sideloading agent thread, 2) Child process which runs Computer Vision tasks.
 You can decide the names of those scripts, but in the following example, we use `boot.py` as the Parent process, and `cv_app.py` as the Child process.